Gaussian rational numbers in Cantor sets in the complex plane

 \section{Period estimate for Gaussian rational numbers in $K_{\beta,D}$}

-In this section, we apply the counting result (Theorem \ref{thmAS}) to give an upper bound estimate for the period length of an eventually period coding for every Gaussian rational number in $K_{\beta,D}$.
+In this section, we apply the counting result (Theorem \ref{thmAS}) to give an upper bound estimate for the period length of an eventually periodic coding for every Gaussian rational number in $K_{\beta,D}$.

 Recall that $K_{\beta,D}$ is the self-similar set generated by the IFS $\Phi_{\beta,D}$ defined in \eqref{eqIFS}.
 Given $\xi\in K_{\beta,D}$, we call $(j_1j_2\ldots)\in\{1,\ldots,\ell\}^{\N}$ a {\em coding} of $\xi$ if